 Women’s Economic Ventures Free Self-Employment Training

 Have you wanted to run your own business, but don’t know where to start?
 Or do you already own a business and want to expand?
-Learn how to make those dreams a reality with Women’s Economic Ventures (WEV).
-WEV is holding a free, 1-hour informational session in Goleta facilitated by Program Coordinator Claire Anderson to help determine your readiness for the Self-Employment Training (SET) course beginning in September.
+Learn how to make those dreams a reality with Women’s Economic Ventures (WEV) Women’s Business Center.
+WEV is holding free, 1-hour informational sessions facilitated by Program Coordinator Claire Anderson in Santa Barbara County to help determine your readiness for the Self-Employment Training (SET) course beginning in September.
 Orientation is required to enroll.

 Self-Employment Training (SET)